-Dr. Cappello is a sought after speaker across the U.S & has lectured in Puerto Rico, Canada, Japan and Italy.
-Her message, conveyed with inspiration and humor, tells her journey from patient to advocate & inspires others to use their challenges and life's lessons to make societal change.

-Dr. Cappello's tragedy of her advanced breast cancer, resulting in Connecticut's landmark legislation & the national grassroots density reporting efforts, have been featured in broadcast & print outlets such as ABC, CBS, Fox, Prevention, NY Times, Wall Street Journal,& NPR.
-Her Blog, Nancy's Chalkboard, is published by The Huffington Post.
+Dr. Cappello is a sought after speaker across the U.S & has lectured in Puerto Rico, Canada, Japan, France and Italy.
+Her message, conveyed with inspiration and humor, tells her journey from patient to advocate & inspires others to make a difference.
+Dr. Cappello's tragedy of advanced breast cancer, resulting in Connecticut's landmark legislation & the national grassroots density reporting efforts, have been featured in broadcast & print media such as ABC, CBS, Fox, Prevention, NY Times, Wall Street Journal, & NPR.
+Her Blog, Nancy's Chalkboard, is published by The Huffington Post & other outlets.